 - Supported integration with visualisation tools like Grafana

 The typical usage scenario for QuantumLeap would be the following (notice the numbering of the events)...

 The idea of QuantumLeap is pretty straightforward.
 By leveraging on the NGSIv2 notifications mechanism, clients first create an Orion subscription (1) to notify QuantumLeap of the changes in the entities they care about.
 This can be done either through QuantumLeap's API or directly talking to Orion.
 Details of this process are explained in the Orion Subscription part of the User Manual.

 Then, new values arrive in Orion Context Broker (2) for the entities of interest, for example from a whole IoT layer governed by 1 or more IoT Agents pushing data in NGSI format.
-Consequently, notifications will arrive to QuantumLeap's API /v2/notify endpoint (3).
+Consequently, notifications will arrive from Orion to QuantumLeap's API /v2/notify endpoint (3).